7 Lessons to Raise Your Kids as Good Entrepreneurs—Not Good Employees

 Homeowners, by contrast, at least know they’re paying property taxes and don’t have to pay income tax on that money.

 Real estate investors who hold their properties for at least a year pay the lower capital gains tax rate, rather than full income taxes.
 Many of the costs of owning and improving investment properties are also tax-free.
 Some exist more as paper losses than real losses, such as depreciation.
 Property owners can 1031 exchange their profits from one sold property to a new acquisition and postpone taxes indefinitely.

 The list goes on and doesn’t just extend to real estate investing.
 Savvy investors know the rules for limiting their tax liability on everything from stocks to ETFs to private notes.

-Who’s going to reach financial independence faster, someone who’s losing 50% of their income to their total tax burden or someone who’s only losing 25%?
+Who’s going to reach financial independence faster, someone who’s losing 50 percent of their income to their total tax burden or someone who’s only losing 25 percent?

 The better your children know the rules of the game, the greater their chances of succeeding.

 Leave the Rat Race to Other People’s Children